RVVRRVVR

 • Physiological Needs (Basic Survival): These include food, water, shelter, and sleep.
 If people don’t have these, it’s hard for them to focus on anything else.

-• Safety Needs: Once basic needs are met, people focus on safety—both physical safety (like shelter) and emotional safety (like stability and security).
+• Safety Needs: Once basic needs are met, people focus on safety, both physical (like shelter) and emotional (like stability and security).

 • Love and Belonging: Humans need social connections, like friendships and relationships, to feel part of a community or loved by others.